-The Admissions Office will evaluate your eligibility based on 4 criteria.
+The Admissions Office will evaluate your eligibility based on on 2 specific entry requirements:

 If you want to apply for this Master’s programme, you need to hold an academic Bachelor's or Master’s degree in Economics or have taken economics as a major subject.